Advertiser Disclosure

 Even if you are flying on one of its partners, you may find yourself on an Alaska-operated flight connecting to your departure city.
 Knowing Alaska’s boarding process will help start your trip off right.

-The Alaska Signature card and the Alaska Airlines Visa® Business Credit Card both have welcome bonuses that generally offer large chunks of miles.
-If you have a business and can get both of these cards, you can really build up your mileage balance quickly.
+In conjunction with Bank of America, Alaska Airlines offers 3 credit cards that will help you earn Alaska Airlines Atmos Rewards points, and these cards are definitely worth getting.
+The Atmos Rewards Ascent card, Atmos Rewards Summit card, and Atmos™ Rewards Visa® Business Card have welcome bonus offers that generally offer large chunks of points.
+If you have a business and can get these cards, you can really build up your points balance quickly.

-You could also opt to earn Marriott Bonvoy points with a card like the Marriott Bonvoy Boundless® Credit Card, as Marriott Bonvoy points can be transferred to Alaska at a 3:1 rate and with 5,000 bonus Alaska miles when you transfer at least 60,000 Marriott Bonvoy points.
+You could also opt to earn Marriott Bonvoy points with a card like the Marriott Bonvoy Boundless® Credit Card, as Marriott Bonvoy points can be transferred to Alaska at a 3:1 rate and with 5,000 bonus Alaska points when you transfer at least 60,000 Marriott Bonvoy points.

 Final Thoughts